 So, there you have it, three highly realistic ventilating techniques for skin bases.
 Whilst the above three methods bring great realism to a skin hairpiece, they do so at the expense of its durability.
 If a longer-lasting skin hair system is a priority for your customers, then you could suggest different kinds of hair ventilation.
 Both single reverse split knots and single flat knots are alternatives for skin bases.
 You can lookout for a future blog on these ventilation methods as well as the other methods that we offer.
 In the meantime, if you would like any further information services about the skin base hair ventilation methods we introduced, then please sign up to receive our newsletters and you will be the first to know about our latest blogs.

 Also if you like this blog, you can share it or leave your treasure comment below.
 It is our huge impetus to write more articles you like.
 Thank you!

-Also have taken a relative video class which will show exactly how to ventilating hair with v-looped, normal injected and lift injected, and how to do the next processes.
-If you’re interested in, you can watch below video to get a detailed video class.
+Also have taken a relative video class which will show exactly how to ventilate hair with v-looped, normal injected and lift injected, and how to do the next processes.
+If you’re interested, you can watch the below video to get a detailed video class.